csc-training/hip-programming/docs/07-multi-gpu.md

 # Summary

-- There are many options to write a multi-GPU program
+- There are various options to write a multi-GPU program
 - Use `hipSetDevice()` to select the device, and the subsequent HIP calls operate on that device
-* If you have an MPI program, it is often best to use one GPU per process, and let MPI handle data transfers between GPUs
+- If you have an MPI program, it is often best to use one GPU per process, and let MPI handle data transfers between GPUs
-* GPU-aware MPI is required when passing device pointers to MPI
+- GPU-aware MPI is required when passing device pointers to MPI
         * Using host pointers does not require any GPU awareness